Diversity & Cultural Competence

 Diversity encompasses all those differences that make us unique, including but not limited to race, color, ethnicity, language, nationality, sexual orientation, religion, gender, socio-economic status, age, and physical and mental ability.
 Cultural competence is a process of lifelong learning that results in knowledge, skills, behaviors, and attitudes that allow us to interact effectively with others from different cultural backgrounds and it increases the ability of organizations to maximize the benefits of diversity from within their workforces.

 To elevate the performance of the organization, we will respect, celebrate, and embrace, the collective mixture of differences and similarities of our employees as a rich tapestry.
-Our behaviors will demonstrate: open communication, seeking opportunities to learn, and recognizing and rewarding actions that promote acceptance while suspending judgment.
+Our behaviors will demonstrate open communication, seeking opportunities to learn, and recognizing and rewarding actions that promote acceptance while suspending judgment.
 By doing this, we will foster an inclusive, open work environment that delivers excellent service and creates a more vibrant and inviting community.

 Setting Up Success

-- Promotes an environment where each individual member of a diverse workforce feels valued
+- Promotes an environment where each individual member of a diverse workforce feels valued and belongs

 - Develops workers to his or her working potential

 - Contributes to the organization's success

 Are you a City employee and interested in joining the Council?

 - History Museum of Western Virginia